 The following are some benefits of influencer Whitelisting for Brands:

 Shows More Authority, Builds Trust

-When someone Influential shares content about a particular brand, this quickly adds credibility to the company mentioned.
+When someone Influential shares branded content, this quickly adds credibility to the company mentioned.

 Since the company gets an authoritative Influencer to acknowledge, recognize, and mention its exclusive brand significantly, this indicates to the audience that the mentioned company (brand) is a trustworthy entity – and maybe even reputable industry leader.